-2. Draw an oval that’s more narrow on the top.
+Draw an oval shape that’s more narrow on the top.
 It should look like an egg and this will serve as your “skeleton.”

-3. Next, draw a short curve at the very top of the “egg” that resembles a smile.
+Next, draw a short curved line at the very top of the “egg” that resembles a smile.

-4. Draw another smaller upside-down curve within the eye-shaped space at the top of the egg.
+Draw another smaller upside-down curve at the top of the egg.
+These two lines connecting resemble a sort of eye shape.

-6. Draw lines from the spiral shape starting at four distinct points that meet the smiley faced curve right beneath the spiral.
-These are your innermost petals.
+Draw lines from the spiral shape starting at four distinct points that meet the smiley-faced curve right beneath the spiral.
+These are your innermost petals at the rose center.

-7. Draw some heart-shaped petals bordering your innermost petals.
+Draw few petals that resemble a heart shape bordering your innermost petals.
 Use your smiley-faced curve as the bottom of your heart and make it so that the two humps of your heart meet in a point at the top of the egg.

-8. Draw two more petals, like a heart fully encircling the inner petals.
-Then add a line from the lefthand petal (the lefthand half of your wider heart) to the outer egg.
+Draw two more petals, like a heart fully encircling the inner petals.
+Then add a line from the left petal (the lefthand half of your wider heart) to the outer egg.

-10. Then, add another petal, swooping the front of your egg and touching the wider heart at its bottom point.
+Then, add another petal, swooping the front of your egg and touching the wider heart at its bottom point to add more dimension to the flower.

-15. Clean things up by erasing the “skeleton” lines.
+Clean things up by erasing the “skeleton” lines, otherwise known as the light lines that helped shape the drawing and other petals.
 Below is your image with skeleton lines.

 Below is your image without skeleton lines.

-20. Draw another s shape underneath the first one, connecting it to the other side of your tiny stem “egg.”
+Draw the same thing, another s shape, underneath the first one, connecting it to the other side of your tiny stem “egg.”

-23. I like to draw “ridges” on the outside of my rose petals.
+I like to draw “ridges” on the outside of my rose petals to add more shading and texture to the flower drawing.

 Rose Drawing FAQ